enScala/ict-revival/README.md

 # ict-revival
-Code examples used in the Functional revival in the Enterprise presentation
+Code examples used in the Functional revival in the Enterprise presentation.